Vivswan/AnalogVNN/docs/tutorial.md

 1. Adding the analog layers to the digital model.
 For example, to create the Photonic Linear Layer with Reduce Precision, Normalization and Noise:
-    1. Create the model similar to how you would create a digital model but using {py: class}`analogvnn.nn.module.FullSequential.FullSequential` as superclass
+    1. Create the model similar to how you would create a digital model but using {py:class}`analogvnn.nn.module.FullSequential.FullSequential` as superclass
         ```python
         class LinearModel(FullSequential):
             def __init__(self, activation_class, norm_class, precision_class, precision, noise_class, leakage):